You are located in service: RWTHmoodle

 5. Deactivation of the accessibility check

 Once you have activated the "Submit for analysis" button submit for analysis buttonin the "Check accessibility" block, you no longer have the option of deactivating the accessibility check.
-However, you can deactivate the heatmap at any time by clicking on the eye symbol in the "Check accessibility" block'crossed out eye'-icon.
-This means that the accessibility check continues to run in the background and can be reactivated by clicking on the eye againeye icon.
+However, you can deactivate the heatmap at any time by clicking on the eye symbol in the "Check accessibility" block Screenshot: Icon in the shape of a crossed-out eye.
+This means that the accessibility check continues to run in the background and can be reactivated by clicking on the eye again Screenshot: Eye icon.
 Complete deactivation of the accessibility check is only possible by removing the corresponding block from the course room.

 Zusatzinformation